webandras/static-site-express/README.md

 Update build and watch scripts (using chokidar)
 - update: build script content moved into a module (generator.js) to be used in a build and the chokidar-based watch scripts.

 In 2019, chokidar was not watching file changes properly, thus the npm script was named "watch-exp".
 The default watch script is using nodemon.
-Both will be kept in the future.

 Add flow types support and re-structure folders
 - new: add Flow, a static type checker for JavaScript